Polynomiality of surface braid and mapping class group representations: Short exact sequences

 \end{lem}

-\begin{proof} Equations \eqref{eq:identity-braiding-or} and \eqref{eq:identity-braiding-nor} are clear from the diagrams, using the fact that the label(s) corresponding to the left-most handle or crosscap are empty.
+\begin{proof} Equations \eqref{eq:identity-braiding-or} and \eqref{eq:identity-braiding-nor} are clear from the diagrams of the basis element (see Figure~\ref{fig:basis-alternative-picture}) and the action of $\sigma_{1}$ (see Figure~\ref{fig:braiding-mcg}), using the facts that the label(s) corresponding to the left-most handle or crosscap are empty and that the tethers are the same up to homotopy.

 On the other hand, we see from the diagrams that the left-hand side of equation~\eqref{eq:identity-braiding-or-vertical} is equal to the element illustrated in Figure~\ref{fig:identity-braiding-or-vertical}.
 This differs from the right-hand side of equation~\eqref{eq:identity-braiding-or-vertical} only in the choice of tether.
-We therefore need to show that the difference between the two tethers, which is the based loop of configurations illustrated in Figure~\ref{fig:identity-braiding-or-vertical-loop}, projects to the trivial element of the group $Q_{(\bk,\ell')}(\bT)$.
-This is obvious for $\ell'=1$ since the group $Q_{(\bk,1)}(\bT)$ is always trivial.
-For $\ell'=2$, we recall from Lemma~\ref{lem:transformation_groups_MCG_ell_2} that $Q_{(\bk,2)}(\bT)$ is simply a product of copies of $\bZ/2$, one for each block of the partition $\bk = \boldsymbol{\{} k_{1} ; \ldots ; k_{r} \boldsymbol{\}}$ with $k_i \geq 2$.
-The projection onto $Q_{(\bk,2)}(\bT)$ records the writhe (modulo $2$) of each block of strands (in a surface of positive genus the writhe is only well-defined modulo $2$).
+As explained in Lemma~\ref{lem:changing-tether}, changing the tether has the effect of multiplying the homology class by the unit in the ground ring given by the monodromy action of the based loop of configurations given by the difference between the two tethers.
+In our setting, the monodromy action is the quotient onto $Q_{(\lambda,\ell')}(\bT)$ followed by its inclusion into $\bZ[Q_{(\lambda,\ell')}(\bT)]^{\times}$.
+We therefore need to show that this based loop of configurations, which is illustrated in Figure~\ref{fig:identity-braiding-or-vertical-loop}, projects to the trivial element of the group $Q_{(\lambda,\ell')}(\bT)$.
+This is obvious for $\ell'=1$ since the group $Q_{(\lambda,1)}(\bT)$ is always trivial.
+For $\ell'=2$, we recall from Lemma~\ref{lem:transformation_groups_MCG_ell_2} that $Q_{(\lambda,2)}(\bT)$ is simply a product of copies of $\bZ/2$, one for each block of $\lambda = (\lambda_{1},\ldots,\lambda_{r})$ with $\lambda_{i} \geq 2$.
+The projection onto $Q_{(\lambda,2)}(\bT)$ records the writhe (modulo $2$) of each block of strands (in a surface of positive genus the writhe is only well-defined modulo $2$).
 It is clear that the writhe of the loop of configurations illustrated in Figure~\ref{fig:identity-braiding-or-vertical-loop} is trivial for each block.
 This establishes equation~\eqref{eq:identity-braiding-or-vertical}.